 The last hit of a Normal Attack combo unleashes a wind blade, dealing 60% of ATK as Anemo DMG to all opponents in its path.

 Adds an extra no-hitlag Anemo attack to the end of the Normal Attack string.
 The damage from this ability is non-negligible but it isn’t enough to warrant using Normal Attacks with Anemo Traveler.
 This instance of damage has the Normal Attack tag, which means that it’s able to trigger the Mistsplitter Reforged passive: “Normal Attacks deal Elemental Damage” and its damage is affected by Yun Jin’s Elemental Burst.

 Ascension 4 Passive | Second Wind

 Palm Vortex kills regenerate 2% HP for 5s.
 This effect can only occur once every 5s.

-This talent provides a small heal upon killing an enemy with the Skill.
+This Talent provides a small heal upon killing an enemy with the Skill.
 It heals a total of 10% Max HP.
-This heal is still in effect when Anemo Traveler is off field but it is not worth going out of your way to get a kill with E just to make use of the Passive.
+This heal is still in effect when Anemo Traveler is off-field but it is not worth going out of your way to get a kill with the Skill just to make use of the Passive.